Doctors embrace drug touted by Trump for COVID-19, without hard evidence it works

 The experience of David Lat, a legal recruiter and commentator who founded the blog Above the Law, reflects the mixture of hope and uncertainty surrounding the drugs now being pursued as possible coronavirus treatments.
 Since early March, the 44-year-old New Yorker has chronicled his near-fatal infection with coronavirus in social media posts followed by thousands of people.
 Lat’s case has resonated with a U.S. audience that has begun to recognize the risk that coronavirus poses not only to elderly patients with serious medical conditions, but also to generally healthy younger adults.

 After more than a week of worsening symptoms, Lat was admitted to NYU Langone Medical Center on March 16 and later placed on a ventilator.
 On March 28, he shared on Facebook that his doctors had taken him off of the ventilator and had moved him out of intensive care after his condition improved dramatically.
 In an exchange of text messages with Reuters, Lat said he was treated with hydroxychloroquine and the antibiotic azithromycin.
-He also received two therapies known as interleukin-6 inhibitors that help regulate an overreaction by the body’s immune system thought to trigger the respiratory distress seen in severe COVID-19: the arthritis treatment Kevzara and the experimental compound clazakizumab.
+He also received the experimental therapy clazakizumab, which aims to regulate an overreaction by the body’s immune system thought to trigger the respiratory distress seen in severe COVID-19.
+After the story was published, Lat clarified that he received a fourth therapy, the antiviral Kaletra, not Kevzara, as he had initially recalled.

 “The doctors haven’t concluded what caused my recovery,” Lat said.
 “The state of coronavirus research is very much ‘throw stuff against a wall and see what sticks’ – but when something does stick, in terms of a good patient outcome, you’re not sure what stuck.”
 Lat’s doctors were not immediately available to comment on his treatment.
 Some doctors have been vocal in advocating the drug.
 Dr Vladimir Zelenko, a general practitioner in upstate New York, has claimed that a three-drug cocktail of hydroxychloroquine, azithromycin and zinc sulfate has helped mitigate the infection in nearly 200 hundred of his patients before they became sick enough to require hospitalization.
 His recommendations have attracted the attention of Trump’s supporters.
 Zelenko wasn’t immediately available for comment.